ckeditor/ckeditor5/docs/features/index.md

 ## Looking for more

 The examples mentioned here do not present all features included in CKEditor&nbsp;5, nor does the list on the left panel.
-For example, some end-user features like undo and redo are quite self-explanatory.
+Some end-user features are quite self-explanatory.
 They are mentioned, for example, in the keyboard shortcuts guide.

 CKEditor&nbsp;5 is in active development and we add new features to it all the time.
 We also work on expanding and improving the existing ones.
 If you are missing anything in particular, feel free to [suggest a new feature](https://github.com/ckeditor/ckeditor5/issues/new?labels=type%3Afeature&template=2-feature-request.md) and share your feedback with us.
 If it has already been reported by someone else, upvote it 👍&nbsp; to show your support.